Josiah: Prophets and King Josiah

+Depiction of King Josiah on the mosaic of the genealogy of the Virgin Mary in the Chora Church, in the north dome of the inner narthex, Istanbul, Turkey (14th century).

 According to rabbinic interpretation, Huldah said to the messengers of King Josiah, "Tell the man that sent you to me ...", indicating by her unceremonious language that for her Josiah was like any other man.
 The king addressed her, and not Jeremiah, because he thought that women are more easily stirred to pity than men, and that therefore the prophetess would be more likely than Jeremiah to intercede with God in his behalf.
 Huldah was a relative of Jeremiah, both being descendants of Rahab by her marriage with Joshua.
 While Jeremiah admonished and preached repentance to the men, she did the same to the women.
 Huldah was not only a prophetess, but taught publicly in the school according to the Targum of 2 Kings 22:14.
 It is doubtful whether "the Gate of Huldah" in the Second Temple (Middot 1:3) has any connection with the prophetess Huldah; it may have meant "Cat's Gate"; some scholars, such as Rashi, associate the gate with Huldah's schoolhouse.

 The prophetic activity of Jeremiah began in the reign of Josiah; he was a contemporary of his relative the prophetess Hulda and of his teacher Zephaniah.
 These three prophets divided their activity: Hulda spoke to the women and Jeremiah to the men in the street, while Zephaniah preached in the synagogue.
 When Josiah restored the true worship, Jeremiah went to the exiled ten tribes, whom he brought to Israel under the rule of the pious king.
 Although Josiah went to war with Egypt against the prophet's advice, Jeremiah knew that this was an error by the otherwise pious king; and later he bitterly laments the king's death: the fourth chapter of Lamentations beginning with a dirge on Josiah.

 King Josiah, who foresaw the impending national catastrophe, concealed the Ark and its contents (including Aaron's rod, the vial of manna and the anointing oil) within a hidden chamber which had been built by Solomon] (Tosefta, Sotah, 13a); cf. Babylonian Talmud (Kereithot 5b) and their whereabouts will remain unknown until, in the Messianic age, the prophet Elijah shall reveal them (Mekhilta l.c.).